syeo66/adventure/README.md

-# An Adventure Game usin OpenAIs API
+# An Adventure Game using OpenAIs API

 This is a simple Rust project that demonstrates the use of the OpenAIs API to create an adventure game that a user can play by typing text into the console.
 The game master will guide the user through a map.